Vegetables for pregnancy and breast feeding

 Pregnancy is a time when the body needs more of many nutrients such as vitamin A, C and most of the B vitamins, as well as minerals such as iron zinc and iodine.
 These all support the mother and baby.
 Vegetables provide many of these nutrients.

-Aim for 5 serves of vegetables every day.
+Pregnant women should aim for 5 serves of vegetables every day.

 During breast feeding the body needs more energy ad extra minerals and vitamins to pass on to the baby in the breast milk.
 Eating plenty of vegetables helps with these demands.

-Aim for at least 7 serves of vegetables every day.
+Breast feeding women should aim for at least 7 serves of vegetables every day.